Osman Kavala: Council of Europe takes action against Turkey | DW | 03.12.2021

 The Council of Europe (COE) said Friday it will notify Turkey of its intention to launch "infringement proceedings" against the country over its failure to release philanthropist Osman Kavala in line with a European Court of Human Rights (ECHR) ruling.

-In doing so, they have triggered a procedure used only once before in the organization's history.
+In 2019, the European Court of Human Rights ordered Ankara to free Kavala , the COE said in a statement.

-The pan-European rights body agreed on the move over Turkey's repeated refusal to comply with a 2019 ruling by the European Court of Human Rights to release Kavala from prison, the COE said in a statement.
+"By failing to ensure the applicant's immediate release, the committee considers that Turkey is refusing to abide by the court's final judgment in this case," the statement from the pan-European rights body continued.

-"By failing to ensure the applicant's immediate release, the committee considers that Turkey is refusing to abide by the court's final judgment in this case," the statement continued.
+The COE has, therefore, triggered a procedure used only once before in the organization's history.

 Last week, a Turkish court ruled to keep Kavala in prison, extending his four-year detention without conviction.